 The world’s life forms are attributable to single cell organisms – algae and bacteria.
 Eons ago they sequestered the carbon dioxide (CO2) from the Earth’s atmosphere to make oxygen.
 Their oil rich structure layered the ocean floors to become today’s petroleum.
 Now, algae’s proteins provide ingredients found in baby food, sushi, milk, and even ice cream.
 Algae thrives on little more than sunlight, water and CO2.
 A process called photosynthesis.
 Most of us have grown it, reluctantly, in our childhood aquarium … or our backyard pool.
 PHYCO2 has harnessed the photosynthetic process to absorb CO2 and produce algae which is a marketable product for agriculture, animal feed, and human uses.

 Like many crops grown world-wide, algae have a season dictated by nature’s environment.
 While sunlight, water, temperature and nutrients all contribute to algae’s growth, they also self-limit its production.
 However, with our patented and trade secret designs we can continuously grow and harvest algae, and absorb CO2.

 The global market for algae sales is large and growing with an estimated Compound Annual Growth Rate (CAGR) of 7.39% and a market size of $888mm.
 In Japan, China, US, and Europe the market is established for algae based products for food and nutritional supplements.
 Globally, the uses for algae include: food, food supplements, nutraceuticals, pharmaceuticals, bio-stimulants, bio-insecticides/pesticides, bio-fuels, bio-polymers, and other chemical feedstock applications.
 Because of the large and growing uses for algae, we believe algae demand will increase.

 Currently most algae are grown in ponds which are both land and water intensive.
-Its growth is limited to daylight hours, water quality, ambient temperatures, and it only grows on the surface where it can be contaminated by airborne agents. since the growing depth of the algae is limited, this can be viewed as a two (2) dimension production process.
-Algae in these ponds is grown in batches during daylight hours, instead of continuously.
+Its growth is limited to daylight hours and by water quality and ambient temperatures.
+Today, algae are only grown on the surface where it can be contaminated by airborne agents.
+Since the growing depth of the algae is limited, conventional methods can be viewed as a two (2) dimensional production process.
+Algae in these ponds is grown in batches, during daylight hours, instead of continuously.